 Vision Statement: how I work

 People often ask me what my job is, how I work or why I became a financial adviser.
-I hope this statement answers at least some of those questions.
+This statement answers those questions and will help you gain an understanding of my approach.

 My career has been a journey of discovery.
 That journey has taken me from my native home in Durban to the heart of three of the world’s greatest cities; London, Hong Kong and for the past six years Dubai.
 I love the enormous energy these iconic cities generate and the sheer diversity of human endeavour within them.
 I am constantly astonished at the vast range of goals that people are working to accomplish.
 I am fortunate because my professional life exposes me to those goals, and in many cases, gives me a role in helping them become a reality.